 As for food and drink, Gatlinburg is also home to many different top-notch breweries and distilleries, including two of the most well-known options in the entire state—Sugarlands Distilling Company and Ole Smoky.

 Not only is Nashville is the biggest city in Tennessee but it has also been ranked as the 14th fastest-growing large city in the U.S. over a 10-year period.
 As you would expect of any major city, Nashville has no shortage of entertainment and activities for people of all ages.

 To start, take a stroll downtown and take in all of the elements that make Nashville special—its southern charm, live music, and exceptional food.
-Also, consider taking a city tour via double-decker bus or golf cart, or taking the Taste of Nashville food and sightseeing tour!
+Also, consider taking a city tour via double-decker bus or golf cart which might have some newly replaced golf cart batteries, or taking the Taste of Nashville food and sightseeing tour!